Eutropis floweri

 Eutropis floweri, also known commonly as Flower's skink, Taylor's skink and Taylor's striped mabuya, is a species of lizard in the family Scincidae.
 The species is endemic to the island of Sri Lanka.
+It is probably named after Stanley Smyth Flower.

-Habitat & Geographic range
+Habitat and geographic range

 E. floweri is found in arid northeastern Sri Lanka (Trincomalee District), and in forest in central Sri Lanka.

 Description

 E. floweri is a small, terrestrial skink.
 Its dorsal scales are tricarinate.
-The midbody scale rows number 30-32.
+The midbody scale rows number 30–32.
 The smooth ventral scale rows number 12.
 The dorsum is olive brown, with a greenish white dorso-lateral stripe running from eye to the base of the tail.
 There is a series of 20 paired short black narrow transverse markings running from shoulder to tail.
 The venter is light with a greenish cast.